livingcomputermuseum/ContrAlto/Contralto/readme-mono.txt

 http://www.mono-project.com/download/.

 Additionally, ContrAlto relies on SDL (Simple Directmedia Layer) 2.0 for the Alto's display, keyboard and mouse.
-On OS X, the native SDL library is included with the ContrAlto archive.
 On Linux, you will want to ensure that the SDL 2.0 libraries built for your distribution are installed.
+On OS X, the easiest way to get SDL 2.0 is via
+Homebrew: (https://brew.sh/), via the "brew install sdl2" command.

 A three-button mouse is essential for using most Alto software.
 On most mice, the mousewheel can be clicked to provide the third (middle) button.
 Laptops